 As announced in my last blog post, I want to explore now in more detail the lexical semantics and the lexicography of Greek verbs.
 Verbs express events or “situations” as we call them on the most general level.
 We probably all have an intuitive understanding of what events/situations are: something that happens in the real world at a given point in time.
 We perceive these events and interpret them and give them a specific shape on a conceptual level.[Read more…]

 A Priori is a new series on the theLAB in which we put three simple questions to scholars undertaking important research in biblical studies, theology, ethics, and more.
-We seek out the authors whose work you might otherwise never hear about, who may be poised for future renown in this early stage in their career, whose mission is the church, whose vocation is research.
-This week we hear from Rick Wadholm Jr and his work on The Passion Translation and Pentecostal Theology.[Read more…]
+We seek out the authors who may be poised for future renown at this early stage in their career, whose mission is the church, whose vocation is research.
+This week we hear from Gideon Sam and his work on destitution and hunger in the Gospel of Luke.[Read more…]

 Watching the news a few days ago, I saw photos and videos of those protesting the COVID-19 quarantine on full display.
 I’m growing weary of how certain biblical texts are attached to certain political movements and demonstrations—texts that are, quite frankly, misused and misunderstood.
 Sadly, Christianity ends up getting misrepresented in the process.[Read more…]

 How do we teach well amid the volatile social climate of our world today?
 How should educators from Western nations interact with scholars around the globe?
 And what can seminary professors do to confront racism and sexism in the classroom?
 These questions arose during the recent conversation between Cohick and Didaktikos editor Douglas Estes.[Read more…]

 Part 2 of the series Observations from a Linguistic Spectator: An Annual Report.

 A Semiotic Framework